jimfg/sifive-hifive1-revb-interrupt-demo/README.md

 software-and-external-interrupt.c
   in first pwm intr taken, pend self a software intr

+plic-gateway-request-1.c
+  written due to misunderstanding of PLIC spec, just keep it

 nested-plic-interrupt.c
   make nested interrupts come from different sources to PLIC